syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

-You can update collection even when `
-UpdateSource` is `false`.
-Like, the user can decide where the dragged item should be dropped actually by handling the `ItemDragging` event with `DragAction.Drop`.
+You can update collection even when `UpdateSource` is `false`.
+Like, the user can decide where the dragged item should be dropped actually by handling the `ItemDragging` event with [DragAction.Drop](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.DragAction.html#Syncfusion_Maui_ListView_DragAction_Drop).

 {% tabs %}
 {% highlight c# hl_lines="3"%}